Why Substantive Content in B2B Marketing Works - Rare Bird, Inc.

 Case studies continue to rank as the most valuable content type for making purchase decisions, according to 54% of B2B buyers, followed by business case/ROI content (51%) and white papers with supporting data (47%).

-Because every reader is looking for specific information, it’s rare for every document to be read from start to finish by all readers.
+Because every reader is looking for specific information, it’s rare for a document to be read from start to finish by every member of its audience.
 Headings, bullet points, callouts, and other visually-driven elements allow different audiences to find what they need.
 If they do, of course, then they’re more likely to read the rest.
 But if they don’t devour every word, the content has still successfully engaged them, which is the goal.
+Plus, depending on which tools you use to track leads, this type of engagement is also measurable, showing you which sections capture attention and where readers spend their time.

 Buying Committees Demand Varied Content Types

 Consider what happens when a mid-sized company evaluates new cybersecurity software.
-The CISO—that’s Chief Information Security Officer, by the way—needs technical specifications.
+The Chief Information Security Officer (CISO) needs technical specifications.
 The CFO wants to know about ROI and the total cost of ownership.
 The IT team requires implementation guides.
 The compliance officer is concerned about regulatory demands.
 And the internal champion of this software—the one who pushed for it in the first place—needs all of this to build consensus across these stakeholders.

-Nearly half of software buying decisions are now made by committees.
-Winning these deals requires content that addresses each stakeholder’s concerns.
+With nearly half of software buying decisions now made by committees, winning these deals requires content that addresses each stakeholder’s concerns.
 Solution briefs work well for busy executives who need quick answers, and ebooks can provide the depth demanded by more technical evaluators.
-Such formats earn their place in your content strategy by serving distinct audiences with different needs.
+Different formats earn their place in your content strategy by serving distinct audiences with different needs.

-Beyond their direct value to buyers, substantive content assets continue delivering organic traffic through search.
+Beyond their direct value to buyers, substantive content assets continue to deliver organic traffic through search.
 Content exceeding 2,000 words generates 56% more social shares and 77% more backlinks than shorter pieces.
-For SaaS companies competing in crowded markets, this SEO advantage translates to qualified traffic from prospects actively researching solutions.
+For companies competing in crowded markets, this SEO advantage translates to qualified traffic from prospects actively researching solutions.

 Sales Teams Need Reference Materials

 After there’s initial interest in a product or service, a sales team schedules calls, sends follow-up emails, and answers technical questions.
 They often need materials to support these interactions with leads or prospects.
-It’s a nice bonus that many pieces of content created for lead generation purposes can also double as supporting documents for sales teams.
+It’s a nice bonus that many content pieces created for lead-gen purposes can also double as supporting documents to help sales teams.

-Having a well-crafted solution brief to share is a nice occasion for reaching out again a few days after a discovery call, and an ebook addressing common objections can help prospects sell your solution within their organizations.
+Having a well-crafted solution brief to share is a nice occasion for reaching out again a few days after a discovery call, for example.
 Such assets reduce friction in the sales process by preemptively answering questions that might otherwise slow down a deal.

-No content can replace a sales conversation, but good content can make those conversations more productive.
+No content can replace an actual sales conversation, but good content makes those conversations more productive.

 Building Credibility Through Demonstrated Expertise